CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver.md

 At the heart of Tuntin stands a recently constructed roadhouse made of fieldstone and rough-hewn timbers.
 Inside, the common room buzzes with locals enjoying mugs of ale or cider, their curious eyes following your arrival.
 ```

-This unassuming inn provides six rooms for rent, with one already occupied by Ulfric Brimward.
+This unassuming inn provides six rooms for rent, with one already occupied by Ulfric Warwinter.
 If the characters opt to stay at the Stonehill Inn, you can reference the "Food, Drink, and Lodging" section in the rulebook for pricing.
 Alternatively, they could camp outside of town or attempt to secure lodgings with farmers like Daran Edermath or Qelline Alderleaf.

 The innkeeper is a friendly, short young human named Toblen Stonehill.
 Originally from the town of Triboar to the east, he came to Tuntin seeking mining opportunities.
 However, he soon discovered his true calling was innkeeping.
 Toblen holds mixed feelings about the Redbrands' reign of terror in the town and the lack of action from the townmaster, Harbin Wester.
 Despite his concerns, he refrains from stirring up trouble to protect his wife and children from potential Redbrand retaliation.